brunoeducsantos/pick-and-place/writeup_template.md

 w_z = pz - (d7*R_rpy[2,2])

 ```
-where d7 comes from DH table in section 1 and R_rpy its the transform matrix from base_link to end-effector obtained in previous section.
+where d7 comes from DH table in section 1 , R_rpy its the transform matrix from base_link to end-effector obtained in previous sectio and (px,py,pz) is the end-effector position.
 Using the WC coordinates, the expression for theta1 follows:

 ```